Tristan-T/LostMyPieces/README.md

 4. Type `npm install` to install the needed dependencies.
 5. Run `npm start` to make sure the website is working locally.
 6. Once you have confirmed that the website works, you can run `npm run build` to export the website.
-7. Copy the content of the `build` folder in your web server.
+7. Copy the content of the `/client/build` folder in your web server.

 The website should be successfully running.